 - Melee Weapon: Chilling Goblin Axe of Blistering

 Guns and spells are a match made in heaven.
 The Spellshot class is primarily focused on utilizing Guns and Spells in order to do some devastating amounts of damage.

-One of the most fun aspects about this class is being able to transform enemies into various animals through the Polymorph ability, and enjoy hunting them down with your spells.
-Your always active Class Feat is called Spell-weaving which will increase the damage and fire rate of your spells, making you able to effortlessly shift around your method of dealing damage.
+One of the most fun aspects of this class is being able to transform enemies into various animals through the Polymorph ability and enjoy hunting them down with your spells.
+Your always-active Class Feat is called Spell-weaving, which will increase the damage and fire rate of your spells, making you able to effortlessly shift around your method of dealing damage.

-So you’re going to feel very powerful both with your spells and your guns.
+So you will feel very powerful both with your spells and your guns.
 The class’ Tier 6 Passive Skill is Sever the Thread makes the Spellshot truly a formidable class as it gives you the chance to reset all of your spell cool-downs whenever you land a critical hit with your Guns.

-The only issue with this class is its lack of defenses which require you to multi-class into tankier classes.
+The only issue with this class is its lack of defenses which require you to multi-class into tanker classes.

 |Spellweaving||Casting a Spell or reloading a weapon grants the Spellshot a stack of Spellweaving, increasing Spell Damage.
 Spellweaving stacks automatically decay after a few seconds.Casting a Repeating Spell has a chance to award additional Spellweaving stacks with each Repeating Cast.|

 |The Spellshot may equip a spell into their Action Skill slot.
 Whenever the Spellshot presses the Action Skill Button, they cast that spell.|